India says it will meet end-July domestic vaccine supply target

 India has administered nearly 438 million doses since mid-January, the most in the world after China but less than many countries relative to population.

-It has given the necessary two doses to 94 million people - 10% of the adult population, according to the government's vaccination website.
+It has given the necessary two doses to 94 million people - 10% of the adult population, according to the government's vaccination website dashboard.cowin.gov.in.

 Our Standards: The Thomson Reuters Trust Principles.